Work number - P 4 ALLOWED TO PARTICIPATE

 8. SKAB Ihor Petrovych - Senior researcher, doctor of physics and mathematics, vice-director of the O.G.Vlokh Institute of Physical Optics of the Ministry of Education and Science of Ukraine.

-The mechanisms and the basic laws have been revealed that govern the appearance and interactions of topological defects of different optical characteristics in inhomogeneously perturbed solid-state media.
-They lead to formation of polarization singularities in the optical fields, dislocations of wave front and optical vortices.
-Moreover, the fundamental possibilities for appearance of singular beams carrying optical vortices with the aid of parametric crystal optical effects in single crystals under the influence of inhomogeneous mechanical stresses or electric fields and in the presence of acousto-optic and acousto-gyration interactions have been demonstrated.
-This enables various possibilities for controlling the efficiency of spin-to-orbital conversion by external fields and performing spatial control of the position of the vortex beam in case of acousto-optic interactions.
+The basic laws have been revealed that govern the appearance and interactions of topological defects of different optical characteristics in inhomogeneously perturbed media.
+The possibilities for appearance of optical vortices with the aid of parametric crystal optical effects under the influence of inhomogeneous fields and in the presence of acousto-optic interactions have been demonstrated.
+This enables possibilities for controlling the efficiency of spin-to-orbital conversion by external fields and performing spatial control of the position of the vortex beam in case of acousto-optic interactions.

 The problems of generation of optical singularities of different types have been considered, including the case of singularities appearing in polychromatic fields.
 The mechanisms for optical-singularity networks have been established.
 The links (or primary correlations) between the systems of singularities of different types have been found.
 The effect of singular-field structures on the other physical systems has been analyzed.